stefanspringer1/SwiftXML/README.md

 func replace(_ insertionMode: InsertionMode = .following, builder: () -> [XContent])
 ```

+Note that the content that replaces a node is allowed to contain the node itself.

 Clear the contents of an element or a document respectively:

 ```Swift